TimShol/hytale-rpgmobs/README.md

 RPGMobs works alongside other Hytale mods.
 Nameplate rendering is handled by [NameplateBuilder](https://github.com/TimShol/hytale-nameplate-builder), which provides the tiered nameplate display used by RPGMobs.
-Mod developers looking to extend or interact with RPGMobs should use the `RPGMobs-api` artifact — see the [API documentation](https://docs.RPGMobs.frotty27.com/api/overview) for integration details.
+Mod developers looking to extend or interact with RPGMobs should use the `rpgmobs-api` artifact — see the [API documentation](https://docs.RPGMobs.frotty27.com/api/overview) for integration details.

 [![GitHub](https://img.shields.io/badge/GitHub-NameplateBuilder-7C3AED?style=for-the-badge&logo=github&logoColor=white)](https://github.com/TimShol/hytale-nameplate-builder)